hansroh/skitai/README.rst

         urllist.append (line.split ("  ", 4))
       pref.config.urllist = urllist

- *Important Note:* If you need export package directory, use 'exports' instead 'services' for avoiding name space collitions with your custom main app.

- *Important Note:* You should add zip_safe = False flag in your setup.py because Skitai could access your __export__ script and its sub modules.
+ *Important Note:* You should add zip_safe = False flag in your setup.py because Skitai could access your wsgi.py script and its sub modules.

 .. code:: python